9 Best Places for Jazz Music in Harlem

 Entrance to Bill’s Place in Harlem| ©Matthew X. Kiernan

-If you want to spend a fun evening in Harlem listening to authentic jazz, you won't find a more authentic place than Bill's Place.
-This is not a trendy bar where you can listen to music while you have a few drinks, but a simple lounge where small groups congregate to hear the founder Bill Saxton play.
+If you want to spend a fun evening in Harlem listening to the most authentic jazz, you won’t find a more genuine spot than Bill’s Place.
+This isn’t a trendy bar where you listen to music while having a few drinks, but a simple lounge where small groups gather to hear founder Bill Saxton play.

-The curious thing about Bill's Place is the size of the room, so tiny that all the seats are in the front row facing the stage, making this an exclusive and almost private experience.
+What’s unique about Bill’s Place is the size of the room—so tiny that every seat is in the front row facing the stage, making this an exclusive and almost private experience.

-Bill's Place is located in the area known as Swing Street in the Prohibition era because of the speakeasies and jazz clubs that opened here at night.
-Interestingly, alcohol is not currently allowed in the club but you can bring your own drinks.
+Bill’s Place is located in the area known as Swing Street during Prohibition due to the speakeasies and jazz clubs that opened here at night.
+Interestingly, alcohol is not currently allowed in the club, but you can bring your own drinks.

 • Open: Fridays and Saturdays.